-- 1. As from the entry into force of this Regulation, where the national regulatory authorities either side of an interconnection point identify a barrier hampering cross-border flow at that interconnection point due to differences in odourisation practices, the concerned transmission system operators shall, after being informed by their national regulatory authorities, within six months, seek to reach an agreement which may include swapping and flow commitments to solve any barrier identified.
-The concerned adjacent transmission system operators shall provide their respective national regulatory authorities with the agreement including cost recovery mechanism for approval and to the relevant national authorities for information. - 2.
-Where no agreement can be reached between the concerned transmission system operators after the six-month period, referred to under paragraph 1 of this Article, or where the competent national regulatory authorities agree that the proposed agreement by the concerned adjacent transmission system operators is not sufficiently effective to remove the barrier, the concerned transmission system operators in cooperation with relevant national authorities shall, within the following twelve months, define a detailed plan setting out the most cost effective method to remove an identified barrier at the specific cross-border interconnection point. - 3.
-For the purpose of fulfilling the obligations under paragraph 2 of this Article, the concerned transmission system operators shall actively cooperate to: - (a) develop options to remove the barrier by identifying and assessing: - (i) a conversion towards non-odourised gas in the odourised transmission network or part thereof; - the potential physical flow of odourised gas into the non-odourised transmission network or part thereof and interconnected downstream systems; - (iii) an acceptable level of odourant for the interconnected transmission networks.
+1. As from the entry into force of this Regulation, where the national regulatory authorities either side of an interconnection point identify a barrier hampering cross-border flow at that interconnection point due to differences in odourisation practices, the concerned transmission system operators shall, after being informed by their national regulatory authorities, within six months, seek to reach an agreement to solve any barrier identified.
+The concerned adjacent transmission system operators shall provide their respective national regulatory authorities with the agreement including cost recovery mechanism for approval and to the relevant national authorities for information.

+2. Where no agreement can be reached between the concerned transmission system operators after the six-month period, referred to under paragraph 1 of this Article, or where the competent national regulatory authorities agree that the proposed agreement by the concerned adjacent transmission system operators is not sufficiently effective to remove the barrier, the concerned transmission system operators in cooperation with relevant national authorities shall, within the following twelve months, define a detailed plan setting out the most cost effective method to remove an identified barrier aimed at delivering physical flows of non-odourised gas at the specific cross-border interconnection point.

+3. For the purpose of fulfilling the obligations under paragraph 2 of this Article, the concerned transmission system operators shall actively cooperate to:

+- (a) develop options to remove the barrier by identifying and assessing: - (i) a conversion towards non-odourised gas in the odourised transmission network or part thereof; - the potential physical flow of odourised gas into the non-odourised transmission network or part thereof and interconnected downstream systems; - (iii) an acceptable level of odourant for the interconnected transmission networks.

+(b) produce cost estimates for each potential option and define the most cost effective option;

-- (b) produce an estimate of the cost and implementation time for each potential option taking into account the impact on the relevant parties and define the most effective option; - (c) conduct a public consultation and take into consideration the results of such consultation; - (d) submit the feasible solutions including the cost recovery mechanism to the relevant national authorities. - 4.
-Once a solution including the appropriate cost recovery mechanism is approved by the competent national authorities, the solution shall be implemented in accordance with the timeframe foreseen in paragraph 3 (b) of this Article. - 5.
-If the relevant national authorities do not approve any solution submitted under paragraph 3 (d) of this Article a shift towards the physical flow of non-odourised gas shall be implemented within a timeframe approved by the relevant national authorities. - 6.
-Upon request from a concerned national regulatory authority, the Agency shall provide an opinion based on matter of facts on whether the decision taken by the national regulatory authorities involved complies with Regulation (EC) No 715/2009 or Directive 2009/73/EC in accordance with Article 7, paragraph 4 of Regulation (EC) No 713/2009.
+(c) produce an estimate of the implementation time for each potential option;

+(d) conduct a public consultation and take into consideration the results of such consultation;

+(e) submit the feasible solutions including the cost recovery mechanism to the relevant national authorities.

+4. Upon request from a concerned national regulatory authority, the Agency shall provide an opinion based on matter of facts on whether the decision taken by the national regulatory authorities involved complies with Regulation (EC) No 715/2009 or Directive 2009/73/EC in accordance with Article 7, paragraph 4 of Regulation (EC) No 713/2009.

+5. Once a solution including the appropriate cost recovery mechanism is approved by the competent national authorities, the solution shall be implemented by the concerned transmission system operators in a timeframe in line with the implementation time as foreseen in paragraph 3, (c) of this Article.

+Network Code Interoperability and Data Exchange Rules INT0352-130709